sullivlo/NapServerGVSU/README.md

 ## Abstract

-Implements a central server that connect multiple hosts and share files among hosts.
+This system implements a "Central Server" that connects multiple peers to share files among one another.
+It serves to list the available files to the connected users as well as to handle the file transfer with the peer that has the desired file.

+## Authors

+- Louis Sullivan
+- Javier Ramirez-Moyano
+- Matthew Schuck
+- Brendon Murthum

 ## Assignment Information

+*This information directly from the intial assignment document.*

 #### Introduction